Azure/acr/docs/AAD-OAuth.md

   1. Calls to Azure Resource Manager to resolve the login server for the specified registry.
   2. Obtains refresh credentials from the profile in use.
 For a headless call, this will give you the registered SPN, for a regular user this will give you a refresh token.
   3. Makes an HTTPS GET call to the registry server's `/v2` endpoint, without credentials.
 A bearer token authentication challenge is expected, specifying realm and service values.
 The realm contains the authentication server's URL.
-  4. Makes an HTTPS POST call to the authentication server's `/oauth2/exchange` endpoint, with a body indicating the grant type, the service, the tenant, and the credentials.
+  4. Makes an HTTPS POST call to the authentication server's `POST /oauth2/exchange` endpoint, with a body indicating the grant type, the service, the tenant, and the credentials.
   5. From the server's response we extract an Azure Container Registry refresh token.
-  6. Makes an HTTPS POST call to the authentication server's `/oauth2/token` endpoint, with a body indicating the grant type, the service, the scope, and the Azure Container Registry refresh token.
+  6. Makes an HTTPS POST call to the authentication server's `POST /oauth2/token` endpoint, with a body indicating the grant type, the service, the scope, and the Azure Container Registry refresh token.
   7. From the server's response we extract an Azure Container Registry access token.
-  8. Makes an HTTPS GET call to the registry server's `/v2/_catalog` endpoint using the access token as the bearer token.
+  8. Makes an HTTPS GET call to the registry server's `GET /v2/_catalog` endpoint using the access token as the bearer token.
   9. Obtains the data from the service and displays it.

-When listing the tags of a repository, every step above is the same except for the call to the endpoint that gives the tags which is `/v2/contosoregistry/tags/list` instead of `/v2/_catalog`.
+When listing the tags of a repository, every step above is the same except for the call to the endpoint that gives the tags which is `GET /v2/contosoregistry/tags/list` instead of GET `/v2/_catalog`.

 # Azure Container Registry refresh tokens and access tokens